Sea Moss Benefits for Hair: Nature's Secret for Healthier Locks

 Is sea moss safe for all hair types?

-Yes, sea moss works well for all hair types and textures.
-The application method may vary, however, with lighter applications for fine hair, and more generous for thick or coarse hair.
+Yes, sea moss may work well for all hair types and textures.* The application method may vary, however, with lighter applications for fine hair, and more generous for thick or coarse hair.

 Can I leave sea moss gel in my hair overnight?